 is one of the most VIP in Italy.
 In this page we'd like to explain a little better the dynamics of the entertainment in Cortina, both in

 Whether you are looking for the most exclusive, expensive and trendy clubs, or you just want to drink a few beers in a quiet place without spending too much, this is the page for you.

-The article turned out to be a bit long, so let's start by briefly summarizing the topics we are going to cover, so that you can jump directly to the part you'd be interested by clicking on it, in case you don't want to read it all.(1) The Aperol Spritz, Veneto aperitif.
+The article turned out to be a bit long, so let's start by briefly summarizing the topics we are going to cover, so that you can jump directly to the part you'd be interested in by clicking on it, in case you don't want to read it all.(1) The Aperol Spritz, Veneto aperitif.
 (2) A glass of Gin Tonic.
 (3) A good mug of beer, typical drink.

 After a brief introduction to talk about the seasonality of Cortina, we'll first list the less pretentious bars,

 mainly breweries and bars.
 The next chapter is about the more elegant bars, but without

 exaggerate.
 We'll then quickly see the most exclusive clubs, where you can expect high prices and elegance.